Improved invariant polytope algorithm and applications: Modified invariant polytope algorithm

-In the original algorithm~\ref{alg_invpoly}, in every iteration all vertices generated in the last iteration, which were not mapped inside the polytope, were used to construct new vertices.
-In the modified algorithm~\ref{alg_modinvpoly} we only take a subset of those.
+In the original invariant polytope algorithm~\ref{alg_invpoly}, in every iteration all vertices generated in the last iteration, which were not mapped inside the polytope, were used to construct new vertices.
+In the modified invariant polytope algorithm~\ref{alg_modinvpoly} we only take a subset of those.
 We choose the vertices under the mild condition that

 given that it is not absorbed already.
 In other words, we do not forget any vertex to select.
+This condition is necessary to proof that the modified invariant polytope algorithm and the original invariant polytope algorithm have the same qualitative behaviour in Theorem~\ref{thm_termination}.

-Two selection strategies turned out to work well: \begin{enumerate}[label=(\alph*)] \item Choose those vertices that have the largest (e.g.\ highest decile) norm $\|V^+\cdot\|_2$, where $V^+$ denotes any pseudo-inverse of $V$, and \item Choose those vertices whose parent vertex has largest norm with respect to the norm $\|\cdot\|_{\coast V}$. \end{enumerate} Strategy~\ref{norm_estimate} reduces the number of vertices in $V$ by roughly 20\%, strategy~\ref{parent_norm} by roughly 10\%.
-Since the intermediate bounds $b_k$ for the $\JSR$ decreases very slowly when we use strategy~\ref{norm_estimate} only, we use three times~\ref{norm_estimate} and one time~\ref{parent_norm} in our implementation.
+Two selection strategies turned out to work well: \begin{itemize} \item[$(a)$] Choose those vertices that have the largest (e.g.\ highest decile) norm $\|V_k^+\vardot\|_2$, where $V_k^+$ denotes any pseudo-inverse of $V_k$.
+In view of Lemma~\ref{thm_estimate_1}~$(2)$, the value $\|V_k^+ v\|_2$ is an approximation of $\|v\|_{\coast V_{k}}$ and, thus, we may assume that vertices $v$ with high value $\|V_k^+ v\|_2$ are far outside of the polytope~$\coast V_k$. \item[$(b)$] Choose those vertices whose parent vertex has largest norm with respect to the norm $\|\vardot\|_{\coast V}$. \end{itemize}

+With a good selection of new vertices, the polytope $\coast V_k$ gets large faster, thus, can absorb new vertices faster, and so the number of vertices of the invariant polytope may be smaller.
+Strategy~$(a)$ reduces the number of vertices of the invariant polytope by roughly 20\%, strategy~$(b)$ by roughly 10\%.
+Since the intermediate bounds $b_k$ for the $\JSR$ decreases very slowly when we use strategy~$(a)$ only, we use three times~$(a)$ and one time~$(b)$ in our implementation.

-The natural selection of new vertices also makes algorithm~\ref{alg_modinvpoly} applicable for problems with a large number of matrices, since it ensures that the number of norms to be computed in each iteration is reasonably small.
-Of course, it does not substantially decrease the total number of norms we need to compute .
+In Algorithm~\ref{alg_modinvpoly_selectnewvertex}, we denote with $\#\text{thread}$ the number of available threads of the computer.
+The natural selection of new vertices also makes the modified invariant polytope algorithm~\ref{alg_modinvpoly} applicable for problems with a large number of matrices, since it ensures that the number of norms to be computed in each iteration is reasonably small.